 Challenges: Lots of projects, sometimes little clarity on requirements, looming deadlines, overworked development team

 Insight: One software development director said, “I have two projects.
 One is for a key client who knows what they want and the enhancements we are working on will make a big difference to them.
 The other client is not as big, but more importantly, aren’t as clear about what they want.
-I see that instead of having my team working on both at the same time, I should have them work on the project for the client who has clarity, but keep the work focused on the Minimal Market Features so I will get it done quickly.
+I see that instead of having my team working on both at the same time, I should have them work on the project for the client who has clarity, but keep the work focused on the Minimum Marketable Features so I will get it done quickly.
 In the meantime, we can be having our product managers talk to the other client and attempt to get better clarity.
 Then we can focus on them.
 At the least we’ll get value to our more important client quicker while being more efficient.”

 Company profile: Health Insurance Company